 Just go for it!

-Hopefully I haven’t scared off all my neophyte readers be now.
+Hopefully I haven’t scared off all my neophyte readers by now.
 One of my main goals with this blog is to lure investors away from the siren song of the fund companies and get them to start selecting and buying their own individual stocks.
 As with anything, it gets a lot easier with practice.
 Go in with your eyes wide open, understanding the risks you face but also the potential rewards.
 Take things slow.
 Make sure you have the backup and support you need.
 When you’re ready, I hope you’ll take the plunge.
-If it helps, see the next post… If a monkey can do it, so can you.
+If it helps, check out this post, if you haven’t already… If a monkey can do it, so can you.